My name is Suzie Grogan and I am a professional writer and researcher.

 Currently I am working on three books for Pen & Sword History, the first of which, Shell Shocked Britain, will be published in October 2014.

 In 2016, The Artists of World War One - Creating Memorials to the Great War will be on the shelves.

 Also in 2016, watch out for Death, Disease & Dissection , about the life of a surgeon-apothecary in the early 1800s.

 To find out more do browse this site or contact me on firstname.lastname@example.org

-The book will look at the effect of the First World War on the mental health of the troops and the families they came home to.
-It will also examine how attitudes to psychological trauma changed and the impact of the trauma on subsequent generations.
+The book looks at the effect of the First World War on the mental health of the troops and the families they came home to.
+It also examines how attitudes to psychological trauma changed and the impact of the trauma on subsequent generations.
 See the press release here for full details.

 Dandelions & Bad Hair Days... is an anthology of poetry and prose based on the 'mental health monthly' guest posts I host on my blog.
 Published by Dotterel Press, it shares the experiences of those that have lived through mental and emotional ill-health or who have lived with someone dealing with anxiety and depression.
-Read what the experts in the field think is important.

 For more details see www.dandelionsandbadhairdays.wordpress.com